ay-lab/dcHiC/README.md

 Now, however, it also has the following improvements and new functions:

 - Option to perform compartment computations on intra-chromosomal (cis) and inter-chromosomal (trans) Hi-C counts
-- Optimized PCA calculations (capable of analysis up to 5kb resolution)
+- Optimized PCA calculations (faster + capable of analysis up to 5kb resolution)
 - HMM subcompartment identification based on compartment values
 - Identification of differential loops anchored in significant differential compartments (using [Fit-Hi-C](https://github.com/ay-lab/fithic))